kilipan/nasin-toki/README.md

 ## a comparative analysis of prepositions
-This section provides a comparatove analysis of how prepositions work in toki pona.
+This section provides a comparative analysis of how prepositions work in toki pona.
-Since many people do not use

 *idea*
 `X li Y e Z` ≈ `X li pali e ni: Z li Y`